openedx/openedx-webhooks/docs/details.rst

 - Other information:

-  - The number of lines added and deleted in the pull request are recorded in the "Github Lines Added" and "Github Lines Deleted" fields.

   - A GitHub status check called "openedx/cla" is added to the latest commit.
     This is applied to all pull requests, even ones by authors internal to the pull request's organization.